TIBETAN MASTIFF || 1 OF THE BEST & FULL INFORMATION

 Characteristics

-Tibetan Mastiffs do not require a special diet.
-Tibetan Mastiffs eat a lot, but this is to be expected given their size, as adults may only need two to four cups of high-quality food per day.
+Tibetan Mastiffs do not require a special diet. eat a lot, but this is to be expected given their size, as adults may only need two to four cups of high-quality food per day.
 Masters often skip meals altogether and only eat when they are hungry.

 Weight